jstoxrocky/freelinreg/README.md

 The FOMLRP accepts model specifications in the same way that EViews does.
 The dependent variable must always be first in the model specificantions.
-The variable 'c' is always used as the constant term, and the variable 't' is always used as the time trend (the time trend currently does not support panel data).
+The variable 'c' is always used as the constant term, and the variable 't' is always used as the time trend.
 The position of 'c' and 't' do not matter, as long as they do not appear first.
-Logarithms, exponents, and lags are currently supported (lags of variables do not support panel data).
+Logarithms, exponents, and lags are supported.

 For example, if your data looks like this: